 What’s more, these days, every transaction sets a new bar.
 And in today’s climate, anything is negotiable; the devil really is in the detail, and outcomes rely heavily on the experience you bring to the negotiating table.
 (Read more on why using a Tenant Rep is more valuable than ever before.)

 As a potential or current sitting tenant, you may think you've got the upper hand at the negotiating table, especially in a tenant's market.
 But most landlords go into negotiations believing themselves to have greater leverage.
-And they typically will if they have an agent on their side and you go it alone.
+And they typically will if they have an agent on their side and you go at it alone.

 So, if you're unrepresented and not an expert negotiator in commercial real estate, you'll enter negotiations at a grave disadvantage.